millerms/bvt-breathwork/_pages/approach.md

 ## Safety and trauma‑informed choices
 - Your choice: You decide the pace, how intense it feels, and whether you sit or lie down.
-- Start easy: We begin gently and only increase intensity if it feels right for you.
+- Start easy: I begin gently and only increase intensity if it feels right for you.
 - Take breaks anytime: You’re welcome to pause or switch to easy nasal breathing whenever you want.
 - Stop if needed: If you feel dizzy, uncomfortable, or unwell, just return to easy breathing and rest.
 - Keep in mind: If you have heart or lung conditions, are pregnant, have a history of seizures, or other health concerns, please take extra care and seek medical advice.

 ## What a session feels like
 - A quick check-in to start.
 Gentle nasal breathing to settle in.
-Then we move into skills that fit your goals.
+Then I move into skills that fit your goals.
 - Short practice segments with plenty of time to rest and recover between.
 - A clear wrap-up with options to take what you’ve learned home with you.